biblius/poor-mans-guide-to-pi/vaultwarden-install.md

 # Vaultwarden Install

-This document provides scripts that can be utilised to easily set up a [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance directly on a linux machine (without docker).
+This document provides scripts that can be utilised to easily set up a [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance with sqlite directly on a linux machine (without docker).

 Additionally, it provides a guide that can be followed step by step for building and deploying a Vaultwarden instance.
 The guide assumes you already have an instance of a Pi you can connect to and assumes you are using linux.
 Parts of it are taken from [this guide](https://gist.github.com/avoidik/9f12ef4feae6ccf7a5801a520931c5d1) for which I am forever grateful.